 10.4.1 Documentation of Sources of Data

 In situations in which all reasonable attempts have been made to conduct an evaluation of a client but a complete evaluation is not possible, a member must ensure that the efforts made to conduct the evaluation and the obstacles encountered are documented.
-Additionally, a member must indicate the extent to which the availability of only limited information influenced the certainty of his/her opinion.
+Additionally, members must indicate the extent to which the availability of only limited information influenced the certainty of their opinion.

 10.5 Freedom from Bias

-A member must provide professional opinions that are clear, fair and unbiased.
-A member must make best efforts to avoid the appearance of bias.
+Members must provide professional opinions that are clear, fair and unbiased and must make best efforts to avoid the appearance of bias.